ShaunSin/anycube-/README.md

 # Anycube

+I'll be attempting do add a dual z configeration instead of the cantalevar bed.

-Anycubic Mega i3 conversion to corexy (hypercube style)
+Mega i3 conversion to corexy (hypercube style)

 GOAL:
 - Carry over of most of the original printer components